 Cancer Patients Need Special Heart Care

-Cardiovascular issues that can arise from cancer treatment include heart failure, heart attacks, high or low blood pressure and arrhythmias.
-As aggressive cancer drugs are used on older patients who may already have heart disease, and researchers identify a growing number of cardiovascular side effects of cancer treatment, making sure cancer patients have a healthy heart to enjoy the rest of their lives is gaining more importance.
+Cardiovascular issues that can arise from cancer treatment include heart failure, heart attack, high or low blood pressure, arrhythmias, fibrosis and heart valve disease.
+As aggressive cancer drugs are used on older patients who may already have heart disease — and researchers identify a growing number of cardiovascular side effects of cancer treatment — the U-M Cardio-Oncology team is working to enhance the quality of life for these patients by protecting their heart function.

 Make an Appointment

-To make an appointment for heart or vascular care, call the University of Michigan Cardiovascular Center New Patient Coordination Center at 888-287-1082.
+To make an appointment for heart or vascular care, or to learn more about our cardio-oncology program, call the University of Michigan Cardiovascular Center New Patient Coordination Center at 888-287-1082.